dotCMS Enterprise Cloud (/cms-platform/features) support multi-node clusters in load balanced, round-robin or hot standby configurations.

 Push Publishing is the recommended and fully supported solution to span multiple locations.

-In order to cluster dotCMS, you must first create and set up your initial database.
-Though caches and indexes are stored separately on each node in the cluster, all nodes in a cluster connect to the same centralized database in order to sync data across the cluster.
+In order to cluster dotCMS, you must first create and set up your initial database and your elasticsearch cluster.
+Though caches are stored separately on each node in the cluster, all nodes in a cluster connect to the same centralized databases and elasticsearch clusters in order to sync data across the cluster.

 3. Load Balancer